AbhAgg/AbhAgg/README.md

 - 🤔 I’m always looking for more intersting articles about business analytics and product management

+- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+-
 - 💬 Ask me about : Data Analytics projects, business intelligence use cases, embedded systems, bio-engineering

 - 📫 You can reach me on <a href="https://www.linkedin.com/in/abhinandanaggarwal/" rel="nofollow">Linkedin</a>  for complete background and contact.